 Jenny is originally from northern California.
 She earned a bachelor's degree in English from Indiana University, Bloomington in 2007.
 Jenny and her husband, Brian, are proud parents to two children, Addie and Logan.

 403D Grace Hall

-Brandy Rypma has worked as an IR Specialist in Notre Dame’s Office of Strategic Planning & Institutional Research (OSPIR) since April of 1999.
+Brandy Rypma has worked as an IR Specialist in Notre Dame’s Office of Strategic Planning and Institutional Research (OSPIR) since April 1999.
 Her main areas of responsibility include completing internal & external data requests/surveys, modifying/updating/processing corporate data for reporting, maintaining access rights for the Self-Service Reports (SSR) and general office support.
 Prior to joining the University, Brandy worked as an Accounts Payable Clerk for a precision steel roll company, STRIPCO, Inc.

 Brandy earned her A.S. degree in Accounting from Davenport College in Grand Rapids (MI) in 1995.
 She is the proud mother of two children.

 Dana joined Notre Dame in August 2016 as a member of the Business Intelligence team in the Office of Information Technologies.
 In October 2018, she transitioned to an embedded role with the Office of Strategic Planning and Institutional Research (OSPIR), assisting with reporting for the Institutional Research team and the university-wide dataND initiative.
 Prior to Notre Dame, Dana spent over ten years at Press Ganey, a patient satisfaction and experience consulting firm in their custom reporting department.